tensorsofthewall/tensorsofthewall/README.md

 # 👋 Hi, I'm Sandesh (@tensorsofthewall)

-I'm a software engineer and AI researcher passionate about building intelligent systems and meaningful technology.
-My experience spans computer vision, reinforcement learning, generative AI, and more recently, music/audio.
-I enjoy collaborating on research, developing real-world applications, and occasionally making robots smarter (or at least funnier).
+I'm a research engineer working on large-scale multimodal AI systems that see, reason, and operate under real-world constraints.
+My work spans computer vision, vision-language models, reinforcement learning, distributed training, and more recently, music/audio modeling.

+I enjoy building systems that move beyond benchmarks — from autonomous navigation to distributed inference pipelines — and occasionally making robots smarter (or at least slightly less confused).

 ---